|

 to the assessment the student is not capable of performing the assessment

-instructor.
+by their instructor.
 In addition the assessments, which are primarily conducted

-personally by SIFU Rawcliffe, serve to ensure that the clubs respective
+personally by Sifu Rawcliffe, serve to ensure that the clubs respective

 instructors are teaching according to the way that they were taught and

-levels.
-Each assessment costs the same and is NOT priced on a rising scale i.e.
+the levels.
+Each student assessment costs the same regardless of level and is

 Do I need to be physically fit